Nicolas Jean Hugou de Basseville

-Nicolas Jean Hugou de Bassville or Basseville (/fr/; 7 February 1743 – 13 January 1793), French journalist and diplomat, was born at Abbéville.
+Nicolas Jean Hugou de Bassville or Basseville (/fr/; 7 February 1743 – 13 January 1793) was a French journalist and diplomat.
+He was born at Abbéville.

 Biography

 Early life and career

 Bassville was trained for the priesthood, taught theology in a provincial seminary and then went to Paris.
 Here in 1784 he published Éléments de mythologie and some poems, which brought him into notice.
 On the recommendation of the prince of Condé he became tutor to two young Americans travelling in Europe.
 With them he visited Berlin, made the acquaintance there of Mirabeau, and became a member of the Berlin Royal Academy.

 At the outbreak of the Revolution Bassville turned to journalism, becoming editor of the Mercure international.
 Then, through the Girondist minister Lebrun-Tondu, he entered the diplomatic service, went in May 1792 as secretary of legation to Naples and was shortly afterwards sent, without official status, to Rome.

 Assignment to Papal States

 In Rome Bassville acted as the outspoken revolutionary he was, rather than a conventional diplomat.
 He ordered the fleur-de-lys on the escutcheon of the French embassy to be replaced by a picture of Liberty painted by a French art student, proclaimed himself protector of the radical Jacobins in Rome, and demanded the expulsion of the French émigrés who had taken refuge there, including the "demoiselles Capet" (i.e. members of the French Royal Family).

 Bassville talked at large of the "purple geese of the Capitol" - i.e., the Sacred geese of Juno who were told in Roman Mythology to have saved the ancient City of Rome, a story taken up and given a Republican interpretation by French Revolutionaries.
 He met the remonstrances of Cardinal Zelada, the Papal Secretary of State, with insults.
 At Basseville's initiative symbols of the new French republican regime replaced those of the former monarchy displayed on the French embassy.
 The Papal authorities had refused permission for this action and a Roman crowd tore down the new insignia.